akoidan/hotkey-hub/README.md

  - Put server sertificate into `certs` directory which is in the same directory as app.exe
  - run **app.exe** as regular user.
  - If it crasher, run it from cmd to get output

-## Security
-The client server app both use mutual TLS authentication.
-Client apps should be available withing the address provided in config.
-So either all apps are within same network.
-Or clients have public static IP address.

-## OS support
-- Windows
-- Linux
-- Mac is coming...

-This product has 2 apps: Client and Server.
-Native binaries are shipped via [pkg](https://www.npmjs.com/package/pkg) that packs Nodejs inside of the executable.
-Both apps support Window/Linux and Mac support is coming soon

 ## Develop locally